wp-plugins/1000grad-epaper/readme.txt

 = Can I upload bigger sized PDFs too? =

 The upload size is mostly limited by your wordpress installation or installed PHP.
-Your can increase that value by editing wp-admin/.htaccess with these values:
+Your can increase that value by editing wp-admin/.htaccess or php.ini with these values:
 * php_value upload_max_filesize 50M
 * php_value post_max_size 50M
 * php_value max_execution_time 200
 * php_value max_input_time 200

 or have a look at http://php.net/manual/en/features.file-upload.php

+= Can I integrate other 1000° products, i.e. purchased ePapers? =

+When using shortcodes you can also link to existing ePapers.
+Use [ePaper url=http://....] with the URL to your ePaper on your own server.

 = Wie kann ich starten? =